József Dzurják: International career

 On 13 May 1987, Dzurják received a call on behalf of coach József Verebes to be part of the Hungary Olympic team and played in a game against Spain scoring a goal in the game.
 He then also played against Sweden on 9 September, same year.

 Coaching career

-After retiring, he initially became a sports journalist at Nemzeti Sportnál.
-Then he started his coaching career, first coaching the youth teams of Dunakeszi, BVSC, REAC and the U-17 and U-19 teams of Ferencvaros.
-Then he worked as assistant manager, initially in Hungary at Diósgyőri VTK, Videoton and Zalaegerzeg, and then abroad in Albania, Malaysia and the Maldives, where he won the championship.
+After retiring, he initially became a sports journalist at Nemzeti Sport.
+Then he started his coaching career, first coaching the youth teams of Dunakeszi, BVSC, Rákospalota and the U-17 and U-19 teams of Ferencváros.
+Then he worked as assistant manager, initially in Hungary at Diósgyőr, Videoton and Zalaegerszeg, and then abroad in Albania, Malaysia and the Maldives, where he won the championship.

-In March 208 he was appointed the main coach of Club Valencia competing in the Dhivehi League, the top league in the Maldives.
+In March 2008 he was appointed the main coach of Club Valencia competing in the Dhivehi League, the top league in the Maldives.
 Since 2012 he has been assistant manager at Diósgyőri VTK.

+In the summer of 2014, Dzurják was appointed as manager of Nemzeti Bajnokság III side REAC.
+He achieved a third place with the team in the central group of the 2014–15 season.
+However, on 16 October 2015, Dzurják was sacked as the club's manager, with the team at the bottom of the table after ten games of the 2015–16 season.